Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Approach to a set of bistable stationary solutions

 The aim of this \namecref{subsec:app_zero_Ham_all_times} is to prove that the limit~\cref{lim_inf_sup_H} of \cref{lem:lim_inf_sup_H} holds for all time going to infinity, and not only for a subsequence of times (in other words that the $\liminf$ in \cref{lim_inf_sup_H} can be substituted by a ``full'' limit).
-We will use the compactness \cref{lem:compact} above and the results of \cref{subsec:infin_lag} about the value of the Lagrangian of stationary solutions.
-This goes through two lemmas.
+The proof involves the asymptotic compactness of solutions (\cref{lem:compactness}) and the results of \cref{subsec:infin_lag} about the value of the Lagrangian of stationary solutions, and is based on the next two lemmas.